propavingk/SlotDrift/ARCHITECTURE.md

 also an anomaly.
 A block whose parent falls just below the window is not an
 anomaly: every captured window starts mid chain, so the boundary case is normal and is documented rather than flagged.

+### forks.py

+Answers shape questions that are independent of gaps: where did two blocks compete for one slot, which chain is canonical, and which produced blocks sit outside it.
+Canonical selection is deterministic and documented in `docs/FORMAT.md`: strongest commitment, then highest slot, then smallest